Code-Institute-Submissions/ucd-milestone-project/README.md

 This was a complicated piece of coding that took longer than expected so maybe should have a way to simplify this in future.

 Second challenge I faced was to make the embedded video responsive whilst still mainting its aspect ratio.
-Normal bootstrap coding caused the static image of the video to be under-sized and also resulted in the "black lines" around the vide changing vertically and horizontally depending on the screen-size.
+Normal bootstrap coding caused the static image of the video to be under-sized and also resulted in the "black lines" around the video changing vertically and horizontally depending on the screen-size.
 I overcame this by using a ratio calculator with the CSS that I found from an outside source and adapted to fit my sites purpose.
 Documentation for that can be found [here](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php).